aneoconsulting/ArmoniK/.docs/content/2.guide/1.how-to/how-to-use-htc-mock.md

     ]
 ```

 Then, you can update the tag version.
-You can verify the [latest of Core on GitHub](https://github.com/aneoconsulting/ArmoniK.Core/release/latest) in order to use it.
+Please verify the [latest of Core on GitHub](https://github.com/aneoconsulting/ArmoniK.Core/release/latest) in order to use it.

 :warning: `dockerhubaneo/armonik_control` `dockerhubaneo/armonik_pollingagent` and `dockerhubaneo/armonik_core_htcmock_test_worker` must have the **exact** same tag version.
 It is necessary so they can talk to each other using the same API.